nsiakjdw/Paper-datasets/README.md

 **The complete data used or analyzed in the current research can contact me if reasonable requirements.**

--Additional
+-Additional <br>
-  -Additional file 1.docx result of MRMR Algorithm rank <br>
+  --Additional file 1.docx result of MRMR Algorithm rank <br>
-   -Additional file 2.docx result of hot regions prediction <br>
+  --Additional file 2.docx result of hot regions prediction <br>
--data
+-data <br>
-  -hot_region_dataset Part of the data obtained during the experiment <br>
+  --hot_region_dataset Part of the data obtained during the experiment <br>
-  -skempi2_psaia features of psaia calculation <br>
+  --skempi2_psaia features of psaia calculation <br>
 -function
 Part of the core code